U.S. plans to turn back migrants caught at Mexican border, cites coronavirus: sources

 The United States already sends non-Mexican asylum seekers to that country under a program known as the Migrant Protection Protocols (MPP).
 The U.S. Supreme Court allowed that program to remain in effect last week pending the outcome of a legal challenge.[L1N2B41PV]

 In a separate move on Tuesday, Guatemalan government said on Tuesday that it had suspended the entrance of deportation flights from the United States amid concerns over the spread of the coronavirus.
+[L1N2BA1O8]

 Reporting by Ted Hesson, Steve Holland and Kristina Cooke; Additional reporting Frank Jack Daniel in Mexico City; Makini Brice and Alexandra Alper in Washington; Editing by Leslie Adler and Gerry Doyle